Zebralution: Products and services

-Zebralution is one of the leading distributors of digital media content - from music & videos to audiobooks & radio plays and e-books to mobile entertainment products.
+Zebralution is a distributor of digital media content, from music and videos to audiobooks and radio plays and e-books to mobile entertainment products.

 Zebralution functions as an interface between rights owners, license holders and labels on the one side and digital retailers and services (download, streaming), e.g. iTunes, Amazon, Napster, Beatport, eMusic, Vodafone, Spotify, Deezer, YouTube on the other.

 Zebralution's partners include music labels and publishers, producers and artists, as well as book publishers and other entertainment companies from around the world.
 Zebralution is a member of the German Federal Association of the Music Industry (BVMI), Verband unabhängiger Musikunternehmen (VUT), an association of independent music companies in Germany, the Association of Independent Music (AIM) and the American Association of Independent Music (A2IM), Independent Music Companies Association (IMPALA), the booksellers association of Germany Börsenverein des Deutschen Buchhandels and the Audio Publishers Association (APA).

 Labels, publisher, musicians or podcasters use Zebralution to release their contents into digital distribution channels or on streaming services worldwide.
 Zebralution itself earns a commission for sales and their agency service.
 The scope of services includes the technical preparation of the digital content, the delivery to the trade, retail marketing and the settlement of sales proceeds to the licensors.

 For dashboard technology, Zebralution uses the Musicdata Management Program (MMP) tool by development partner d23.
 Their data analysis program is a modified version from the English company's Entertainment Intelligence.
 In 2010 Zebralution developed trade features for audiobooks and radio plays and expanded the audiobook business to an equal segment, partnering with new providers and publishers like Random House Audio or Canongate.
 This included the installation of own end customer platforms, brands and application software such as the app Spooks which combines accounts with several audiobook publishers into one.